kirikiri0096/forgan-proj/README.md

 ### Main Idea
 > Some message are in SECRET!
 Sorry for inconvenient.

-Android application for Thai `Disable person and Factory`.
-Now still support Thai only
+Android application for `Disable person and Factory`. support Thai only for this moment.

 ### How to use?
 Please **don't use**!!!
 We still developing.